 The NVC’s primary role is to process and approve your immigrant visa.
 To initiate most visa applications, you will need to have your U.S. relative, employer, or partner sponsor you.
 As your sponsor, your U.S. relative, employer, or partner will file the appropriate petition on your behalf, explaining why you qualify for an immigrant visa.
 In some cases, you may also self-petition under specific employment-based categories or through the Violence Against Women Act (VAWA) if you have an abusive relative.

-Typically, there are two parties involved in your USCIS and NVC application processes.
-You, the prospective U.S immigrant, are the “beneficiary.”
+Typically, two parties are involved in your USCIS and NVC application processes.
+You, the prospective U.S. immigrant, are the “beneficiary.”
 Your U.S.-based sponsor is your “petitioner.”
 Once your petition arrives at the NVC, you’ll need to handle the rest of your application process, unless you’d like your petitioner to do so.

 Once your sponsor has completed their petition for you and submitted it to USCIS, USCIS will receive and review the petition.
 Two of the most common petitions include Form I-130: Petition for Alien Relative and Form I-140: Immigrant Petition for Alien Workers.
 Only after USCIS approves a petition will the NVC begin to play a role in your case.
 Once your case moves to the NVC, you’ll need to complete additional online forms and upload documents to the Consular Electronic Application Center (CEAC).